 You develop an application, it starts growing, but at the same time your expanding userbase might slow the app down.
 So what can you do about it?
 Well, it’s time for load testing!
 I'll focus on the one of the easiest tools - Apache Bench.

-You develop an application, it starts growing and growing, and you feel pretty good about it.
+You develop a mobile application, it starts growing and growing, and you feel pretty good about it.
 But as it keeps growing, your userbase might not feel quite as good about it as you do - it’s infuriating to use a laggy app or website.
 So what can we do about it?
 Well, it’s time for load testing!
 We’ll focus on the one of the easiest tools - Apache Bench.

 The tool was originally intended for testing Apache HTTP servers, nevertheless it does a good job of testing any web server.
 It generates a flood of queries to the given URL and returns the results.
 You don’t have to install any additional plugins because ab is already on your OS X or Linux system.
 The only thing we have to do is run it in the console, for example:

 $ ab -n 1000 -c 20 http://yoursite.com/

 This benchmark hits the address 1000 times (-n option), making 20 concurrent requests (-c option) - basically the number of users making requests at the same time.

 What do the results mean?

 Let’s try testing the netguru site.